RSquad/trustless-bridge-cli/README.md

 ## Features

 - **Fetch Block**: Retrieve a block from the blockchain using its seqno and workchain ID.
 Supports output in JSON, binary, or hexadecimal formats.
+- **Prune Block**: Remove unnecessary data from a blockchain block to reduce its size.
+Supports output in binary or hexadecimal formats.

 ## Configuration